preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 (This description is just started, more will be added soon.)

-When editing a page, a number of settings are available:
+When editing a page, a number of settings are available by clicking here:

 .. image:: page-settings.png